degen0root/vastr/README.md

 ### Nakshatra (Lunar Mansion)
 - Represents the Moon's position relative to fixed stars
 - 27 nakshatras in total
-- Each nakshatra has a favorable status (Favorable, Unfavorable, or Neutral)
+- Each nakshatra has a favorable (Favorable, Unfavorable, or Neutral)
 - Each nakshatra spans 13°20' of the ecliptic
 - **Calculation Method**:
   - Calculate Moon's longitude relative to fixed stars